SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance: Learning NP-hard graph alignment

 \subsection{Setup}

-\paragraph{Experimental data creation} We create training, development and testing data as follows: 1.
-We parse 59,255 sentences of the LDC2020T02 data with a parser \cite{lyu-titov-2018-amr} to obtain graph pairs that can be aligned; 2.
-For every parallel graph pair $(\mathcal{G}, \mathcal{G}')$, we use \smatch (ORACLE) to compute an F1 score $s$, and the alignment $a$.
-Thus, our data set is $\{(\mathcal{G}_i, \mathcal{G}'_i, a_i, s_i)\}_{i=1}^n$.
-We shuffle the data and split it into training, development and test set (54255-2500-2500).
+\paragraph{Experimental data creation} We create the data for our experiments as follows: 1.
+We parse 59,255 sentences of the LDC2020T02 AMR dataset with a parser \cite{lyu-titov-2018-amr} to obtain graphs that can be aligned to reference graphs; 2.
+For every parallel graph pair $(a, b)$, we use \smatch (ORACLE) to compute an F1 score $s$ and the alignment $map^\star$, yielding an extended data tuple $(a,b,s,map^\star)$ We shuffle the data and split it into training, development and test set (56255-1500-1500).

 \paragraph{Objective and approach} The task is to reproduce the teacher ORACLE as precisely as possible.
 We design and test three different approaches.
 The first is indirect, in that it predicts the alignment, from which we compute the score.
 The second directly predicts the scores.
 The third approach enhances the second, to make it even more efficient.